thautwarm/MLStyle.jl/docs/syntax/adt.md

 ### Singleton instances

 A type with no fields has only one instance.
+You can make two such singletons `a` and `b`

 ```jl
 @data T begin